 Types of Oral Appliances

-With so many different oral appliances available, selection of a specific appliance may appear somewhat overwhelming.
+With so many different oral appliances available, the selection of a specific appliance may appear somewhat overwhelming.
 Nearly all appliances fall into one of two categories.
 The diverse variety is simply a variation of a few major themes.
 Oral appliances can be classified by mode of action or design variation.

-Tongue retaining appliances function by holding the tongue in a forward position by means of a suction bulb.
+Tongue-Retaining Appliances – Tongue-retaining appliances function by holding the tongue in a forward position by means of a suction bulb.
 When the tongue is in a forward position, it serves to keep the back of the tongue from collapsing during sleep and obstructing the airway in the throat.

 Oral Appliance Therapy

-- Repositioning the lower jaw, tongue, soft palate and uvula
+- Repositioning the lower jaw, tongue, soft palate, and uvula

 - Stabilizing the lower jaw and tongue